 Product Support

-This certifies that your product is warranted by the manufacturer to be free from defects in material, construction, and craftsmanship for the life of the original purchaser.
-Specific component parts, such as heat control, cord, knob, or handles, are warranted for one (1) year from the date of purchase.
+This certifies that your product is warranted to be free from defects in material and craftsmanship under normal use and service for the lifetime of the original consumer.
+If your product has a heat control or cord, such specific component parts are warranted for one (1) year from the date of purchase.

 Service Warranty Request